gpbl/react-day-picker/website/docs/api/types/modifier.md

 Ƭ **Modifier**: *selected* \| *disabled* \| *hidden* \| *today* \| *range_start* \| *range_end* \| *range_middle* \| *string*

-A _modifier_ represent different state or styles for the days displayed in the calendar.
+A _modifier_ represents different styles or states for the days displayed in the calendar.